ReeceOB/fringe-fitting-spectra/README.md

 - refits accepted peaks on the raw baseline-subtracted spectrum (**Stage 2**)
 - removes overlapping fits using a spacing filter
 - calculates delta values from the fitted fringe centres
+- calculates a **dispersion table** containing all valid delta values as a function of average wavelength
-- saves peak tables, delta summaries, and overview plots
+- saves peak tables, delta summaries, dispersion outputs, and overview plots

 Fringe numbers are assigned once after initial peak selection and are **not renumbered later**.